rayshader/cp2077-red-cli/README.md

 releasing your project with the `pack` command.
 You should not use this option when debugging, as it will be harder to debug compilation errors.

+> [!NOTE]
+> If option `plugin` is enabled, it will silently fail to install the DLL while the game is running.
+All scripts will be
+> installed anyway.

 ### Pack
 ```shell
 red-cli pack